google/zetasql/docs/resolved_ast.md

 //   [OPTIONS (...)]
 //   AS SELECT ...
 //
+// Also used for the pipe operator
+//   |&gt; CREATE [TEMP] TABLE ...
+// which also has the same optional modifiers, but no AS query.
+// This occurs inside ResolvedPipeCreateTableScan, with the pipe
+// input stored in `query`.
+All other modifier fields are allowed.
+//
 // The &lt;output_column_list&gt; matches 1:1 with the &lt;column_definition_list&gt; in
 // ResolvedCreateTableStmtBase, and maps ResolvedColumns produced by &lt;query&gt;
 // into specific columns of the created table.
 The output column names and